gmaheshraju/Leetcode-backend-api/README.md

 Endpoint: POST /submissions

-Description: Allows a user to submit a problem solution, with the solution being randomly accepted or rejected.
+Description: Allows a user to submit a problem solution, with  solution being randomly accepted or rejected.

 ##Questions
 Endpoint: GET /questions